josteink/audiophile/README.md

 A [Rust](https://www.rust-lang.org/)-based, self-contained tool which analyzes your audio-collection and identifies extra high-fidelity audio-files (>16 bit, >44.1kHz).

-Currently supports analysis of FLAC and WAV files.
+Currently supports analysis of FLAC, WAV and ALAC files.

 ## building